tanishaldavey/wonderlust-travel-tracker/README.md

 1. Run `npm start` to use the server

 ## Additional Notes
 There are some issues that are oustanding, mostly around styling.
-See the issues tab for more information.
+See those issues [here](https://github.com/tanishalatoya/wonderlust-travel-tracker/issues).